rancher/rancher.github.io/rancher/v1.5/en/rancher-services/network-policy/index.md

 }
 ```

-This rule applies to all linked services.
+Any network policy rule for linked services apply to all linked services in an environment.

 #### Containers within a Service